minnojs/minno-time/src/js/extensions/dscore/README.md

 `notEnough` is the feedback in case we don't have enough correct responses to compute the score.

 `MessageDef` is an array cutoff scores and messages for interpreting the results.
+Scores that fall between two cutoffs will be associated with the cutoff above them.
+Scores below the lowest cutoff will be associated with the lowest cutoff.
+Scores above the highest cutoff cause trouble! set your cutoff high enough so it is impossible to happen.

 ### Posting to the server.